kstenerud/dogma/kbnf_v1.md

 Calculations
 ------------

 Calculations perform arithmetic operations on [numbers](#numbers), producing a new number.
-All operands are treated as [reals](#types) for the purpose of the calculation.
+All operands are treated as mathematical reals for the purpose of the calculation.

 The following operations can be used: